 Today in World War II History—July 4, 1942

-75 Years Ago—July 4, 1942: British First Sea Lord Dudley Pound orders beleaguered Arctic Convoy PQ-17 to scatter; 22 of 33 merchant ships will be sunk en route to Murmansk, Russia over the next week.
+80 Years Ago—July 4, 1942: British First Sea Lord Dudley Pound orders beleaguered Arctic Convoy PQ-17 to scatter; 22 of 33 merchant ships will be sunk en route to Murmansk, Russia, over the next week.

-First official US Eighth Air Force operation: 6 US crews flying RAF A-20 Bostons and 6 RAF Bostons bomb four Dutch airfields, but 3 Bostons are lost (2 US, 1 British).
+First official US Eighth Air Force operation: 6 US crews join 6 RAF crews flying 12 RAF Bostons to bomb four Dutch airfields, but 3 Bostons are lost (2 US, 1 British).

-Over 100 magazines show US flag on cover for the “United We Stand” campaign (Read more about the campaign at the Smithsonian Institute).
+Over 100 magazines show US flag on cover for the “United We Stand” campaign.

 First American Red Cross Service Club opens in London, the Washington Club.